Australia, Pacific nations to bid to co-host 2026 UN climate summit

 The government has also joined the Global Methane Pledge to reduce global methane emissions by 30%.

+"Wealthy countries, including Australia, still haven't met their $100 billion pledge to help developing countries face climate change, and the risks are rising."

+Australia's neighbouring South Pacific island nations have said that climate change-induced rising sea levels and more intense storms are starting to erode their island homes.

-(Reporting by Stella Qiu; Editing by Muralikumar Anantharaman)
+(Reporting by Stella Qiu; Editing by Muralikumar Anantharaman and Michael Perry)